pingcap/docs/tikv-configuration-file.md

 ### `capacity`

 + The size of the shared block cache.
++ Default value:

-+ Default value: 45% of the size of total system memory when `storage.engine="raft-kv"`, 30% of the size of total system memory when `storage.engine="partitioned-raft-kv"`
+    + When `storage.engine="raft-kv"`, the default value is 45% of the size of total system memory.
+    + When `storage.engine="partitioned-raft-kv"`, the default value is 30% of the size of total system memory.

 + Unit: KB|MB|GB

 ## storage.flow-control